mon231/buildapp/README.md

 ## Installation
 Simply run:
-> pip install buildapp --upgrade
+> pip install buildapp --upgrade && buildapp_fetch_tools

-If you didn't provide the [requirements](#Requirements) by yourself, use the following command to fetch the tools:
-> buildapp_fetch_tools

 Make sure to have python scripts folder in your path, <br/>
 And use the correct version of pip for python3